Variables

 The argument for the number of indices selected along each dimension is

-, instead of count
+called count_nc in nf95_put_var, instead of count in

-is not a good choice for a variable name because
+nf90_put_var. count is not a good choice for a variable name because

 it is the name of a Fortran intrinsic procedure.